smartlabsAT/directus-expandable-blocks/docs/EXAMPLE.md

 - Parent item is saved (not in create mode)
 - User has create/update permissions
 - No validation errors in console
+- Check role-based permissions in interface options

+### Scenario 5: Can't add existing items
+**Check**:
+- `allowLinkExisting` is set to true
+- `allowedCollectionsExisting` includes target collections
+- User has read permission on source collection
+- Collections are properly configured in M2A relationship

+### Scenario 6: Search not finding items
+**Solutions**:
+- Use field-specific search: `title:searchterm`
+- Check if fields are included in API search configuration
+- Verify translation fields are properly indexed
+- Try simple search without operators first

 ## Example 6: Development Environment Setup